 Dental assistants play a vital role in dental offices helping dentists and dental hygienists provide services to patients.
 Duties may include maintaining medical records, assisting with collection of patient information, instrument and patient preparation, taking and developing x-rays, and casting impressions.
 Hours are generally standard daytime with some evening and weekend flexibility depending on the facility.

 You must be at least 18 years of age, have a high school diploma or equivalent and pass the Radiation Health and Safety (RHS) Exam to operate dental x-ray equipment and take x-rays in Maryland as a dental assistant.

 Information Unique to the Training

-Classes are approved by Maryland State Board of Dental Examiners.
+Courses are approved by Maryland State Board of Dental Examiners.
 Training includes practice using dental software in a computer lab.